tyc/successfulunittest/manuscript/Basic_Concepts.md

 The branch coverage does not care about if the correct decision was made to execute a particular branch.
 It cares if the branch was executed or not.
 The correctness of the branch execution is determined in a different manner.

-The purpose of branch coverage is used as a metric to check if your test inputs are correctly selected.
+One of the purpose of branch coverage is used as a metric to check if your test inputs are correctly selected.
 If the test inputs only yields a branch coverage of 50% on an if branch, that means that your selection of test inputs is not wide enough.

+### Functional coverage
+Functional coverage is a measure that the unit test covers the functional requiremetns of the software module.
+If the coveage is less than 100%, it shows that the unit test does not cover all the functions to be achieve by the software module.
+Only functional requirements are counted for functional coverage.
+Non-functional requirements are outside the scope of this measurement.
+However, they should be covered through other mechanism such as integration testing or code inspection.

+The functional coverage is measured by dividing the number of requirements that are covered by the unit tests by the total number of requirements.
+From this equation, it is clear that a coverage of less than 100% shows that not all the functionality is tested.

+Functional coverage occurs during the planning stage of the your software module.
+When the software module is being planned, the unit test cases should be planned at the same time.

+For requirements that are not covered by the unit tests, it may be only to test these requirements in the integration tests because it is testing dynamic behaviour.

 ###Modified Condition Decision Coverage